 Norton Children’s Prevention & Wellness

-Find resources and information from our trusted specialists to keep your family well.
+Norton Children’s Prevention & Wellness provides resources to help you and your child build healthy habits.
 Norton Children’s Prevention & Wellness is supported by the Children’s Hospital Foundation.

 Thanksgiving can be a time of overindulgence at the dinner table.
 Get your family moving to burn off excess energy.
 Organize a family hike, sign up for a family fun run or, instead of watching football on TV, have your own fun, friendly game in the backyard.